Lisa Uvanni-Gordon lives in New York State and is a self-taught photographer. Check out her beautiful work at http://www.lgordonphotography.com/

 "I have tried them on many different surfaces, but prefer watercolor paper.
 I happen to love different papers, and it was my work with the lifts and transfers that prompted me to learn to make my own paper."

-I find these images spectacular and am delighted to show them here.
+I find these images spectacular and am delighted to show more of them here.